-Mass Poetry supports poets and poetry in Massachusetts.
-We help to broaden the audience of poetry readers, bring poetry to readers of all ages and transform people’s lives through inspiring verse.
+Mass Poetry believes that words matter.
+We support poets and poetry in Massachusetts, help to broaden the audience of poetry readers, bring poetry to readers of all ages, and transform people’s lives through inspiring verse.
 We are a 501(c)(3) organization.

 I collect words and phrases as they come to me when I’m doing such routines as walking my dog, cooking, etc. And I put these in a notebook.
 About once or twice a month, I’ll have the feeling that if I just sit, usually at night, with these collected scraps, I might be able to make a poem from them, or get one to grow from them.
 But it’s unpredictable.
 If there’s a routine, it’s that I’m routinely in readiness for the next poem, whenever that may come.

 I first encountered poetry in a way that moved me to love it hearing it read by poets—Dylan Thomas reading from “Fern Hill”, and Robert Frost reading “the Death of the Hired Man.”
 Later, in college I studied both Frost and Yeats in depth, and learned that the plain words of Frost’s poems were undergirded with the iambic pentameter rhythms which gave me the original innocent pleasure I couldn’t have defined when I first heard them read on an old Caedmon recording.
 I studied with Robert Hillyer and still recall his voice reading to the class.
 Later, living for years in South America I found that for whole populations of people poetry was an auditory experience.
 People in all walks of life memorized and recited poetry.
 When my Spanish was sufficiently advanced I came to love their poets, and attempted translations.